 - Do a natural release of the pressure.

 - Let the casserole cool, then slice up and enjoy!

 Is this breakfast casserole healthy?

-Loaded with eggs and vegetables, this breakfast casserole is full of healthy nutrients, making it the perfect way to start your day.
+This breakfast casserole is loaded with eggs and vegetables and full of healthy nutrients, making it the perfect way to start your day.

 Eggs offer many benefits, including: